If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 We went on a hike where Tiny Critter decided 1 mile in that he no longer wanted to go to Mount Tom because “I hate mountains and I hate TOM!”
 After a break (#7) a snack (#2) we convinced him we’d change the destination and go see Charles Hill.
 That was acceptable to him and we continued to hike.

 As mad as he was at that moment, if you ask him about the hike now, he’ll talk about the awesome view from the top, the fun he had on his bike on the way there and the snacks we brought to share when we got there.

-7. Take plenty of breaks
+7. Take Plenty of Breaks

 Stretch their legs and let them burn off some steam.
-If they’re getting out of the mood to hike, this is a good way to get them re-invigorated.
+If they’re getting out of the mood to hike and not having fun, this is a good way to get them re-invigorated.

 Sit on the ground and play tic-tac-toe in the dirt, climb a tree for 5 minutes or just relax and listen to nature while drinking some water and eating some trail mix.

-8. Bring an alternative mode of transport
+8. Bring an Alternative Mode of Transport

 When Tiny Critter was little, we’d bring the Osprey Poco and let him walk some and ride some.
 Now that he’s older, we bring the strider bike if it’s possible.
 On steep hills one of the adults can carry the bike easily enough.

-9. Create a reward system
+9. Create a Reward System

-Our common go-to is Oat Meal Cream Pies, they’re the reward for making it to the end of the hike.
+Our common go-to is Oatmeal Cream Pies, they’re the reward for making it to the end of the hike.
 Other small snacks can be given out one at a time along the way.

 For preschoolers, snacks or stickers may work well, give them an awesome sticker in their hiking journal if they complete the hike (or the next quarter mile) with a good attitude.
 Make sure you add hiking rewards to your packing list.

-10. Get side tracked
+10. Get Side Tracked

 If you’re able to go off-trail safely and without damaging plants, do it!
 Go investigate that cool tree!
 Hunt for mushrooms, try to find the frog that’s peeping.